r57zone/OpenVR-OpenTrack/README.md

 [(YouTube)](https://youtu.be/r-xJ0oMcltY)<br>

 ## Problems
-1. Lock to 30 FPS (Debug mode?).
+1. Lock to 30 FPS in the version with Windowed mode, which is needed to work on the second monitor.
-2. Drawing eye projections slows down in some applications.

 ## Setup
 1. Move with replace the "null" folder, from the archive, to the folder "...\Steam\steamapps\common\SteamVR\drivers".